giuliachiola/super-blog-content/til/nodejs/json-add-comment.md

 ---
 title: Add comments in JSON file
 abstract: A trick to add "comments" to create beauty and tidy JSON files.
-quote: We may encounter many defeats, <br class="u-ty-break-t">but we must not be defeated
+quote: I'm not upset that you lied to me, <br class="u-ty-break-t">I'm upset that from now on I can't believe you.
-quoteAuthor: Maya Angelou
+quoteAuthor: Friedrich Nietzsche

 date: 2020-04-02
 mainTag: nodejs